algorandfoundation/puya/docs/front-end-guide/02-designing-a-language.md

 ### Contract and logic signature paradigms

 Next you should decide how your language will represent contracts and logic signatures.
-Algorand Python and Algorand TypeScript use classes to represent contracts - _newing_ up a contract class is akin to creating the application with instance members use to define contract methods and state.
+Algorand Python and Algorand TypeScript use classes to represent contracts - _newing_ up a contract class is akin to creating the application with instance members used to define contract methods and state.
 For Algorand Python, logic signatures are implemented as a pure function whilst Algorand TypeScript uses a class again due to technical limitations of the language.

 The paradigm your language uses should be tailored to what is idiomatic in the base language.